Runnin' Rebels went 2-1 in the Maui Jim Maui Invitational.

 Be sure to check out this year's first Rebel Short video featuring new Runnin' Rebel head coach Dave Rice, director of athletics Jim Livengood and a cast featuring a number of UNLV Athletics representatives.
 Let's Run.

-Dave Rice is in his fourth season as the head men's basketball coach at UNLV.
+Dave Rice is in his fifth season as the head men's basketball coach at UNLV.

 On April 10, 2011, Rice returned to the school where he was part of the 1990 National Championship team as a player, was a Rhodes Scholar candidate while earning his bachelor's degree in political science (UNLV '91), earned his master's of business administration (UNLV '93) and served as a Runnin' Rebel assistant coach for 11 seasons (1991-92 & 1994-2004).